paazmaya/naginata.fi/content/en/contact.md

 Trainings are on hold for the time being, due to small number of participants.

-The responsible contact person for Naginata at Tapanila is Mr. Janne Sojantola ([firstname.lastname]@gmail.com), who is also leading the trainings.

 ## Training equipments

 It is sometimes possible to order training equipments via the club that in